torvalds/linux/Documentation/virt/kvm/api.rst

 This call creates a page table entry on the virtual cpu's address space (for user controlled virtual machines) or the virtual machine's address space (for regular virtual machines).
-This only works for minor faults, thus it's recommended to access subject memory page via the user page table upfront.
+This only works for mianalr faults, thus it's recommended to access subject memory page via the user page table upfront.
 This is useful to handle validity intercepts for user controlled virtual machines to fault in the virtual cpu's lowcore pages